-

 Infor Executive Lindsey Drake to Lead 2025–26 NYC STEM Goes Red Empowerment Initiative

-Drake will spearhead American Heart Association efforts to expand STEM access for young women through New York City Go Red for Women® movement NEW YORK, NY, October 23, 2025 — … Read more
+Drake will spearhead American Heart Association efforts to expand STEM access for young women through New York City Go Red for Women® movement NEW YORK, NY, October 23, 2025 — Women make up more than half of the college-educated workforce in the U.S., yet they remain vastly underrepresented in science, technology, engineering and mathematics (STEM) … Read more

 -